jackos/intro-to-gpu/intro-to-gpu.md

 block: [ 1 0 0 ] thread: [ 1 0 0 ]
 ```

 We're still launching 8 (2x2x2) threads, where there are 4 blocks, each with 2 threads.
-In GPU programming this grouping of blocks and threads is important, each block can have its own fast shared VRAM (Video Random Access Memory) which allows threads to communicate.
-The threads within a block can also communicate by through registers, we'll cover this concept when we get to `warps`.
+In GPU programming this grouping of blocks and threads is important, each block can have its own fast SRAM (Static Random Access Memory) which allows threads to communicate.
+The threads within a block can also communicate through registers, we'll cover this concept when we get to `warps`.
 For now the important information to internalize is:

 - `grid_dim` defines how many blocks are launched
 - `block_dim` defines how many threads are launched in each block